-Becky Wolf is our Chair and Mary Beth Neely, Susan Jensen, Rick Roberts, Judith Bullen, Afriyie Dankyl, Anne MacKay and Margy Marshall are our faithful and energetic drivers.
+Mary Beth Neely, Susan Jensen, Rick Roberts, Judith Bullen, Afriyie Dankyl, Anne MacKay, and Margy Marshall are our faithful and energetic drivers.

-congregational care-chairperson-bernice henry who we are & what we do
+congregational care-chairperson-MARIANNE FULLARTON who we are & what we do

-Members of the ministry are: Chair, Bernice Henry, Sue Chancey, Nancy Copeland, Claudette Deans, Keay Forman, Marianne Fullarton, Sally Layendecker, Anne MacKay, Margy Marshall, Jo Anne Parramore, Sheena Schlegel and Sue Thomas.
+Members of the ministry are: Sue Chancey, Nancy Copeland, Claudette Deans, Keay Forman, Bernice Henry, Margy Marshall, Jo Anne Parramore, Sheena Schlegel, Jean Winkler, Phyllis Altonn, Judy O'Hern, and Sue Thomas.